jumpinjackie/forge-e33-mod/design/RED.md

 ```
 R
-Enchantment - Aura
+Kindred Enchantment - Expeditioner Aura
 Enchant Creature
 Flash
 If a source would deal damage to enchanted creature, it deals double that damage to that creature instead.
-When this enchantment is put into a graveyard from the battlefield, return this enchantment to its owner's hand.
+When this aura is put into a graveyard from the battlefield, return it to its owner's hand.
 ```

 [card implementation](../custom/cards/m/marked.txt)